bitsii/beApp/README.md

 First - quick Getting Started for Development! (more about BraceApp below...)

-First you have to have already setup the brace language environment, see https://gitlab.com/bitsii/brace (Getting Started in Readme.md) for that  (you have to install not only the base environment but javascript and java ones as well)
+First you have to have already setup the brace language environment, see https://gitlab.com/bitsii/brace (Getting Started in Readme.md) for that  (the base java environment should be enough)

-then, from the directory containing "brace" (where you cloned it), clone braceApp (from your shell / on MSWin from the git shell you installed)
+then, from the directory containing "brace" (where you cloned it, not the brace directory itself, the one above it), clone braceApp (from your shell / on MSWin from the git shell you installed)

 git clone https://gitlab.com/bitsii/braceApp